Skip to content

 = Baseline sales quota

 There may be pitfalls in setting quotas, such as unrealistic targets, lack of flexibility, or ignoring market conditions.
-Still, you can always combat them through proper monitoring and adjustment of sales quotas.
+Still, you can always combat them through proper monitoring and adjustment of your sales quotas.

 Read similar stories